Engin-Boot/capture-behavior-of-a-visit-counter-Rajmalbasha/needs-tech.md

 # visit-counter technical needs

-Scenario: Recover across restarts of the server
+ Scenario: Recover across restarts of the serverthat runs the visit-counter.

-that runs the visit-counter

-  Given entry card is sensor input and data

-  is stored on server
+  Given entry card is sensor input and data is stored on server.

   When the server goes down and restarts

-  Then restore the data from backups or
+  Then restore the data from backups or shared disk.

-  shared disk